123AGustien/spd-captain-ai-lena-autonomous-agent-core/README.md

 DATA → ALGORITHMS → COMPUTE

-The system continuously transforms structured state into deterministic decisions and actions.
+The system transforms structured state into deterministic:

+- Assessment
+- Decision
+- Action
+- Update
+- Audit record

 ---

 🧠 COCKPIT SYSTEM

 The cockpit is the visual representation of the SPD backend execution.

+---

 System State